 My book arrived on Friday, March 13, amid a pandemic.
 The speaking engagements and book signings I had planned and was planning are now on hold, along with the plans of most of the rest of the world.
-We can still stay at home and read, as long as we do what we must to stay healthy.
+At least we can still stay at home and read, as long as we do what we must to stay healthy.

 At the Oklahoma Book Festival, a young lady in the audience asked me if I accomplished anything by mixing art and politics.
 I had the feeling she didn’t think much of the practice, although I may have read her wrong.

 The fact is, making art has always been political.
 Think about this: when a dictator puts down his thumbs on the necks of citizens, who are among the first to be targeted?
 Artists and intellectuals!

 Artists and scholars are both critical thinkers.
 They create ideas out of disparate pieces of thought.
 They make connections, then they make something new out of bits and pieces of the old, out of those sudden revelations of connectedness.

 This is not what I told the young lady.
 I’m a slow thinker, taking my time to pull all ideas together before I write them down…or spit them out.
 What I did say was that I was pretty sure my poetry didn’t change many minds about politics, but as a political minority in Oklahoma, maybe someone out there like me would feel less alone.